-Trucks will haul ore from El Pinguico and place material in a storage area that can contain up to 3,000 tonnes.
+Feed material from the El Cubo underground operations as well as mineralized material from other sources is placed in a storage area that can contain up to 3,000 tonnes.
 Ore trucks from El Cubo will also place material in the same storage area.
-Ore will be reclaimed from the storage area using a front-end loader and fed to a primary crusher grizzly, which in turn feeds a primary crusher.
+Mill feed is reclaimed from the storage area using a front-end loader and fed to a primary crusher grizzly, which in turn feeds a primary crusher at the rate of 40 tonnes per hour.

-Ore will be fed to a grizzly feeder/primary jaw crusher using front-end loader at the rate of 40 tonnes per hour.
-Crusher product will fall onto a conveyor that transports the material to the rail car dump hopper.
+Crusher product falls onto a conveyor that transports the material to the rail car dump hopper.
 Crusher product discharges into the rail car dump hopper at a single point.
-This limits the storage bin storage capacity if only the primary crusher is operated as a source of crushed ore feed.
+This limits the storage bin storage capacity if only the primary crusher is operated as a source of crushed mill feed.

-Primary crushed ore will be discharged from the rail dump hopper via a series of clam shell feeders onto a series of belts that will carry the material to a vibrating screen.
-Screen oversize will be fed to a secondary cone crusher.
+Primary crushed mill feed is discharged from the rail dump hopper via a series of clam shell feeders onto a series of belts that will carry the material to a vibrating screen.
+Screen oversize is fed to a secondary cone crusher.
 Screen undersize, minus 5/8 inches, will be discharged onto the vibrating screen product conveyor.
-Secondary crusher product will also be discharged onto the vibrating screen product conveyor and the combined stream will be conveyed to a 650 tonne mill storage feed bin.
+Secondary crusher product is also discharged onto the vibrating screen product conveyor and the combined stream is conveyed to a 650 tonne mill feed storage feed bin.

-The minus 5/8-inch material will be reclaimed from the 650 tonne mill storage feed bin with a slot feeder and fed to a single stage ball mill at the rate of 37.5 tonnes per hour.
+The minus 5/8-inch material is reclaimed from the 650 tonne mill storage feed bin with a slot feeder and fed to a single stage ball mill at the rate of 37.5 tonnes per hour.

-The 12 foot diameter \times 14 foot EGL ball mill will operate in closed circuit with hydro-cyclones and will grind the material to a 200 mesh (75 μ m) product size.
+The 12 foot diameter \times 14 foot EGL ball mill operates in closed circuit with hydro-cyclones and will grind the material to a 200 mesh (75 μ m) product size.
+The cyclone overflow is processed through a Falcon gravity circuit before returning to the ball mills.

-Cyclone overflow will flow, by gravity, to a conditioning tank where flotation reagents will be added.
+Cyclone overflow flows, by gravity, to a conditioning tank where flotation reagents are added.

-Conditioned slurry will be fed to a 5-stage 30 m3 tank cell rougher flotation circuit.
-Rougher flotation product will advance to a two stage cleaner circuit.
-Rougher flotation tails will discharge to a tailings thickener circuit.
+Conditioned slurry is fed to a 5-stage 30 m3 tank cell rougher flotation circuit.
+Rougher flotation product advances to a two stage cleaner circuit.
+Rougher flotation tails discharges to a tailings thickener circuit.

 The first stage cleaner circuit consists of a 4-stage 50 ft3 Denver flotation cells.
 First stage cleaner concentrate will advance to the second cleaner circuit, which consists of a 2-stage 50 ft3 Denver flotation cells.
-Concentrate from the second cleaner circuit will be pumped to an 8-m diameter high rate thickener.
+Concentrate from the second cleaner circuit is pumped to an 8-m diameter high rate thickener.

-Concentrate thickener underflow, at approximately 55% solids, will be pumped into a 1.5 m \times 1.5 m Diemme plate and frame filter press for de-watering.
-The filter press has 3.4 m3 of filtration volume ore, or approximately 6 to 8 tonnes of concentrate.
-Filtered concentrate will be dumped from the filter press to the cement floor directly below.
-Filtered concentrate will then be reclaimed from the floor with a front-end loader and loaded into trucks for shipment to a refinery.
-Flotation concentrate will be filtered for shipment at a rate of approximately 12 tonnes per day.
+Concentrate thickener underflow, at approximately 55% solids, is pumped into a 1.5 m \times 1.5 m Diemme plate and frame filter press for de-watering.
+The filter press has 3.4 m3 of filtration volume, or approximately 6 to 8 tonnes of concentrate.
+Filtered concentrate is dumped from the filter press to the cement floor directly below.
+Filtered concentrate is then reclaimed from the floor with a front-end loader and loaded into trucks for shipment to a refinery.
+Flotation concentrate is filtered for shipment at a rate of approximately 12 tonnes per day.

-Tailings from the rougher flotation circuit will be pumped to a 21 m diameter high rate Outotec thickener.
-Tailings will be thickened to approximately 55% solids and pumped to a conventional tailing pond for final disposal.
+Tailings from the rougher flotation circuit is pumped to a 21 m diameter high rate Outotec thickener.
+Tailings are thickened to approximately 55% solids and pumped to a conventional tailing pond for final disposal.

-17.3 PLANT DESIGN AND EQUIPMENT CHARACTERISTICS
+17.2 PLANT DESIGN AND EQUIPMENT CHARACTERISTICS